ruby-amqp/rubymarchhare.info/articles/exchanges.md

 Messages have a set of standard properties (e.g. type, content type) and can carry an arbitrary map of headers.

-Most functions related to exchanges and publishing are found in two Hot Bunnies classes:
+Most functions related to exchanges and publishing are found in two March Hare classes:

  * `MarchHare::Exchange`
  * `MarchHare::Channel`